staxhub/Bitcoin_tx_chain_generator/readme.md

-Simple implementation of bitcoin transaction and block generation.
-Implemented using python-2.7.
+Simple implementation of bitcoin transaction and block generation on Python-2.7

 <h1>**Usage**</h1>